 Eat It To Beat It – Monthly Shopping List and 30 Foods by Week

 1. Broccoli – Kicking off the challenge again this year is…. (drumroll)… Broccoli! (prostate cancer’s least favorite superfood).
 These little green trees - part of a class of foods you may know as cruciferous vegetables - contain high amounts of glucosinolates.
 Research suggests that these natural plant compounds can have cancer-fighting antioxidant and anti-inflammatory activity.
 Check out our blog on broccoli and prostate cancer here.

-4. Blueberries – Blueberries are a superfood.
+3. Blackberries – Blackberries are a superfood.
 These sweet fruits are low in calories but have a dense nutrient profile, making them the perfect snack.
-Blueberries are full of fiber, vitamins C and K, and flavonoids (antioxidants).
+Blackberries are full of fiber, vitamins C and K, and flavonoids (antioxidants).
 If you’re on warfarin and need to keep your vitamin K intake constant, check with your doctor.

-1. Kale – Kale is a superfood!
-Like broccoli, kale is a cruciferous vegetable.
-These leafy greens are high in anti-cancer antioxidants, vitamins (including A, C, and K), and iron.
+1. Collard greens – Collard greens are a superfood!
+Like broccoli, collards are cruciferous vegetables.
+These leafy greens are high in anti-cancer antioxidants, vitamins (including A, C, and K), calcium, and iron.
 If you’re taking warfarin and need to keep your vitamin K intake constant, watch the volume of collard greens you eat.
 Read more on leafy greens.

-3. Edamame – Edamame (whole soybeans) are a nearly perfect protein.
+2. Edamame – Edamame (whole soybeans) are a nearly perfect protein.
 They provide a full suite of amino acids (protein building-blocks) as well as fiber.
-Soy’s benefits are complex due to the different nutritional components (e.g., isoflavones, protein) and types (e.g., whole vs processed, fermented vs not).
+Soy’s benefits are complex due to the different nutritional components (e.g., isoflavones, protein) and types (e.g., whole vs. processed, fermented vs not).
 See the scoop on soy.

 1. Avocado – You might be taken aback when you see the high fat content, but most of it comes from monounsaturated fatty acids, which have been shown to improve the blood lipid profile and reduce risk for cardiovascular disease.
 Fat also helps your body absorb the fat-soluble vitamins and phytonutrients found in avocados (and the veggies you might eat with avocado…..like tomatoes!).